mozilla/www.ccadb.org/policy.md

 ### 6.1 Disclosing and Responding to Incidents

 The CCADB [Incident Reporting Guidelines (IRGs)](https://www.ccadb.org/cas/incident-report) intend to present a common format for publicly disclosing incidents.
-CA Owners who are required to publicly disclose incidents MUST adhere to the CCADB IRGs.
-Those CA Owners MUST update the incidents and respond to questions in accordance with the IRGs until closure.
+CA Owners who are required to publicly disclose incidents:
+- SHOULD always use the latest available version of the CCADB IRG templates, and
+- MUST NOT use a version of an IRG template that has been superseded by more than 30 calendar days before the corresponding report (i.e., preliminary, full, or closure) is posted.

 ### 6.2 Certificate Revocation List Disclosures